Advancing Health Policy and Services Research

 Inter-University Consortium for Political and Social Research (ICPSR)

-Access ICPSR here If the link does not work, copy and paste this url in your browser: http://www.icpsr.umich.edu/icpsrweb/ICPSR/index.jsp You will need to create an account so you may sign in to ICPSR.
-There is no cost associated with the account.
-After you establish your account and sign in, you will be able to find data sets, compare variables, and find publications as well as having access to other resources.
+Learn more about ICPSR.
+To sign in to ICPSR, you will first need to create an account.
+There is no cost associated with creating an account.
+After you establish your account and sign in, you will be able to find data sets, compare variables, find publications, and have access to other resources.

 Department of Statistics